jnunez03/KaggleVisualization/README.md

 Here is the mean Base Salary and Gross Salary and how they changed over the years.
 ![Data](https://user-images.githubusercontent.com/23710841/37130181-4d9ca956-2250-11e8-8ca6-799e8f92bb74.png)
-These could have been merged into one graph, just to note.

 ![Data](https://user-images.githubusercontent.com/23710841/37130182-4daa812a-2250-11e8-955d-922d516f0543.png)

 Who were the lowest paid employees and in what years (We could have done a breakdown year by year and graph the change)?